-

 Are there any requirements with respect to the leverage ratio?

+Yes.
 Pursuant to Article 92(1) of Regulation (EU) No 575/2013 (“CRR”) Italian banks are required to maintain a minimum leverage ratio of 3% as a Pillar 1 requirement.
-However, in the presence of excessive leverage risk, under normal or stressed conditions, the European Central Bank and the Bank of Italy may require additional capital (leverage ratio Pillar 2 requirement, P2R-LR) beyond the Pillar 1 Leverage Ratio metrics.
+However, in the presence of excessive leverage risk, under normal or stressed conditions, the European Central Bank and the Bank of Italy may require additional capital (leverage ratio Pillar 2 requirement, P2R-LR) be-yond the Pillar 1 Leverage Ratio metrics.

 Furthermore, global systemically important institutions (“G-SII”) shall maintain a leverage ratio buffer equal to the G-SIIs total exposure measure multiplied by 50 % of the G-SII buffer rate applicable to the G-SII.
 G-SII shall meet the leverage ratio buffer requirement with Tier 1 capital only.

-GSIIs are not allowed to make distributions in relation to Tier 1 capital that would result in a decrease in Tier 1 capital to a level that would no longer meet the leverage ratio buffer requirement.
+GSIIs are not allowed to make distributions in relation to Tier 1 capital that would result in a de-crease in Tier 1 capital to a level that would no longer meet the leverage ratio buffer requirement.

 Banks that do not meet the reserve requirement of the leverage ratio for G-SIIs are required to calculate the maximum distributable amount related to the leverage ratio (‘L-AMD’) and report it to the ECB or the Bank of Italy.
 So long as L-AMD is not reported to the ECB or the Bank of Italy, G-SIIs are not allowed to: